llkyz/Project3-Booking/README.md

 ## Layout

+### Home Page

+By default, the user needs to be logged in to use any aspect of the app.
+Hence, the home page simply prompts the user to either log in or register.
+Once the user is logged in, returning to the home page will redirect the user to the calendar page.

+image here
+---

+### Login Page

+Run-of-the-mill login page with a link to the register page for new users.

+image here
+---

+### Register Page

+Requirements of at least 3 characters for a username, and at least 8 characters, 1 lowercase letter, 1 uppercase letter, and 1 number for a password.
+The character requirements are checked using Regex tests.

+image here
+---

+### Calendar Page

+The beef of the app.
+Regular users can view the number of records for every day, but they're not allowed to see detailed information, nor create or edit new records.
+For staff and admin users, alongside full access to records, they are also able to access data from external shopfronts and push them into the calendar.

+image here
+---

+### Sub-category Page (Bookings, Holidays, Offdays, Pickups)

+Displays sub-category records in list view.
+Staff and admin can create new records here, and also sort through records based on name, title, or date.

+image here
+---

+### User List Page

+The admin page for managing user information.
+Users with admin access can access a list of all users, with their usernames and access level.
+Passwords are protected and will not be shown.
+Admins can modify user access levels, or delete a user entirely.

+image here
+---

 ## Challenges

 Getting the dateTimes of records to function properly proved to be a challenge.
 Although nothing seemed out of the ordinary during development, problems arise once the code is deployed onto the production servers.
 Since the servers are located in a different timezone, the server's local time would be in conflict with the user's local time, leading to the user inputting a certain timing but getting back an entirely different timing.
 This was eventually resolved by offsetting all the input timings, and working solely with UTC time.